SPH’s 10-Point Plan for Diversity, Equity, Inclusion, and Justice.

 Current Initiatives

-Trainings: The School requires mandatory DEIJ training, including anti-bias modules, mandatory Title IX trainings, and additional optional trainings throughout the year.
-All members of Search Committees complete additional training.
+Trainings: The School requires mandatory anti-bias in the workplace modules, mandatory Title IX trainings, and additional optional trainings throughout the year.
+All members of Search Committees complete additional anti-bias training.

 Department Level Committees: Every department or unit at the School has established a committee dedicated to aspects of DEIJ.

-Shared Vocabulary: The Medical Campus developed the Glossary for Cultural Transformation to ensure that our community has a shared vocabulary and is mindful about language.
+Shared Vocabulary: The Medical Campus developed the Glossary for Cultural Transformation to offer our community a shared vocabulary and helpful definitions.

 An inclusive and welcoming community, illuminating and eradicating any inequitable conditions and promoting the wellbeing of all